matejkriz/react-native-today-widget/README.md

 - [ ] Enable to set Display Name for the extension.

-- [ ] Use index.widget.js as entry-file to get back compatibility with RN < 0.49
+- [ x] Use index.js as entry-file to get back compatibility with RN < 0.49

 - [x] Implement Show More/Less button.